christian-byrne/size-match-compositing-nodes/README.md

 # *Node* - Paste Cutout on Base Image (Compositing)

+- Composites two images together
-- Automatically matches size of two images with various size matching methods
+- Automatically matches size of the images with various size matching methods (if necessary)
 - If the cutout doesn't have an alpha channel (not really a cutout), the bg is automatically inferred and made transparent
-- Invert option
+- `invert` option